NaviCisco/StoneMistress/README.md

 ![iamge alt](https://github.com/NaviCisco/StoneMistress/blob/73539c8d28a7e338106b711aa7d24e4219356605/images/StoneMistressDiagram.png)

 ### Phaser
 The phaser unit is modeled after the Electro-Harmonix Small Stone EH4800 Phase Shifter.
 The phase shifting effect is achieved by chaining together four All Pass filters; for this reason, it is also said to be a "four stages pedal".
+Specifically, the plugin makes use of four First-Order IIR All-Pass filters.
+The Transfer Function is:\
+\
+$$H_AP = \frac{a_1 + z^-1}{1 + a_1 z^-1}$$
-A color switch, enables a feedback line that adds 80% of the output. $\sqrt{3x-1}+(1+x)^2$
+A color switch, enables a feedback line that adds 80% of the output.

 ## How to install
 ### Windows